What is Regulation & Why Is It So Important?

 When You Need To Regulate

-• Piano is difficult to play
+• When the keys feel difficult to play

 How Often Should You Regulate?